kevinschaul/kevinschaul.github.io/content/link/_index.md

 ---
-title: Worth your time
+title: Micro blog
 ---

-Links from around the web that I thought were worth the click.
+Short posts and links from around the web that I thought were worth the click.
 Also available as [RSS](index.xml).